Becoming thrifty is a great feeling.

 All of these thrifty tips and tricks will help you become more thrifty and save money daily.

-Like all tips, we always recommend to start with one or two thrifty tips and tricks and master those before moving on to the next area.
+Like all tips, we always recommend starting with one or two thrifty tips and tricks and master those before moving on to the next area.

 While yes, many of the tips overlap with each other.
 For instance, if you are focusing on waiting to buy, then at the same time you are working to trim extra expenses as well as shopping sales and clearance sections.
 That is completely normal and will happen over time.